moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 and methods of signalling where possible.
 It may transpire a need to extend these specificiations; in which case we should work with the relevant working groups and present our use-cases.

+## Multicast

+Even if multicast and other network broadcasting capabilities are used in delivering media in our use cases, as QUIC doesn't yet support it and it's inclusion would require a lot more complexity in both the specification and client implimentation this should be left out for now.

 # IANA Considerations